Biblical archaeology school: Biblical archaeology today

-Evangelical scholar Kenneth Kitchen, despite supporting the historicity of the Bible, has also been critical of biblical archaeology as it was conceived in the first half of the 20th century: in his book On the Reliability of the Old Testament, he dismisses Albright and Gordon as "little local (and very parochial)" representatives of the "long-deceased American Biblical Archaeology/theology school".
+Evangelical scholar Kenneth Kitchen, despite supporting the historicity of the Bible, has also been critical of biblical archaeology as it was conceived in the first half of the 20th century.
+In his book On the Reliability of the Old Testament, he dismisses Albright and Gordon as "little local (and very parochial)" representatives of the "long-deceased American Biblical Archaeology/theology school".
+However, he is also critical of new trends that have emerged from the demise of Albright and Bright's school:There seems to be a psychological hangover here; in the 1950s and 1960s, Albright and Dever's much-hated "American Biblical Archaeology" (plus theology) movement had believed in the patriarchs and exodus, so (irrationally) nobody now (two generations later) must either be allowed to study them seriously and produced any data (no matter how genuine or germane) that do suggest their possible reality.